ActuallyCloud/CS-312-Course-Project-P2/README.md

 - This tutorial uses AWS, so you need an AWS account with billing set up.
 - AWS CLI installed.
 - Terraform installed.
+- An AWS key generated and the private key file downloaded.
+In this case, the key is named "MC.pem"

 ### How To Use (Steps to Reproduce)
 1. Enroll in CS312.